The Global Technical Strategy for Malaria

 Millennium Development Goal 6

 The malaria-specific target of the 2000 Millennium Development Goals (MDG 6 target C) called for halting and beginning to reverse the global incidence of malaria by 2015.
-This target has been achieved, with a 37% decline in new cases reported over this 15-year time frame.
+This target was achieved, with a 37% decline in new cases reported over a 15-year time frame.
 During the same period, malaria mortality rates decreased by 60% worldwide.
-An estimated 6.2 million malaria deaths have been averted globally since 2000.
+An estimated 6.2 million malaria deaths were averted globally between 2000 and 2015.

-Malaria efforts have also contributed to progress towards MDG 4, improving child survival rates in Africa and around the world.
+Malaria efforts have also contributed to progress towards MDG 4, which called for reducing child mortality rates in Africa and around the world.
 Between 2000 and 2015, the malaria mortality rate among children under 5 fell by 65% worldwide and by 71% in Africa.